saint-lascivious/haha_cache_go_brrr/README.md

 Pass custom arguments to haha_cache_go_brrr directly from the command line

-* Custom Dig Flags

-It would be broadly useful for end users to be able to easily configure the exact string used to generate the dig commands.

 * External Variables File

 Source variables from an external file in /etc/haha_cache_go_brrr perhaps